eabz/migrator/README.md

 # Migrator Website

-This app contains the necesary librarys to connect a Solana address with an Ethereum address to migrate anything between them.
+This app is a helper to connect a Solana address with an Ethereum address to migrate anything between them.

 Both address should sign each other to verify key ownership and both are stored into firebase.